THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

-Pinterest can be a game changer when it comes to delivering your message to the right audience and building a profitable online business.
-I’ve been blogging for a few years now, but only used Pinterest for saving some recipes and crafts.
-I can’t believe how badly I missed the boat on the tremendous opportunity to build a Pinterest presence, increase my Pinterest viewers, and grow my businesses.
+Pinterest can be a game changer when it comes to delivering your message to the right audience and building a profitable business.
+This works whether you are running an online blog, a service business, an e-commerce store, or a brick and mortar business.
+I’ve been blogging for a few years now, but for years only used Pinterest for saving some recipes and crafts.
+I can’t believe how badly I missed the boat on the tremendous opportunity to build a Pinterest presence, increase my Pinterest viewers, and radically change the bottom line for my businesses.

 In January 2017, I decided to focus on Pinterest as one of my blog advertising programs.
 I started by reading everything I could find about using Pinterest for growing a business.
 I watched my Pinterest account meticulously as I made tweaks.
 Quite frankly, not much happened for the first five months of the year as my statistics inched up to 3,000 viewers in early June.
 And then, the numbers exploded!